ckex/usb-rubber/SimpleScript/README.md

 ## Description

-Opens a hidden shell, downloads an exe files and execute
+Opens a hidden shell, downloads an exe file and execute

 ### Dependencies